 Our exposure to market risk for changes in interest rates relates primarily to interest earned on our cash equivalents and investments.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 A secondary objective is to maximize income from our investments without assuming significant risk.
 Our investment policy provides for investments in low-risk, investment-grade debt instruments.
-As of December 31, 2015, we had \$157.9 million in cash and \$191.5 million in our investment portfolio, which includes some short term investments classified as cash equivalents.
+As of December 31, 2016, we had \$8.1 million in cash and cash equivalents and \$278.4 million in our investment portfolio.
+Our cash equivalents are short term investments with maturities of 90 days or less at the time of purchase.
 We maintain cash deposits in FDIC insured financial institutions in excess of federally insured limits.
 However, we believe that we are not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.
-As of December 31, 2015, we did not hold or issue financial instruments for trading purposes.
+As of December 31, 2016, we did not hold or issue financial instruments for trading purposes.
 To date, we have not realized any significant loss of principal on our investments.